Brown Sugar Cinnamon Pop Tarts

 Assemble the pop tarts

-In a small bowl stir together the brown sugar, cinnamon and flour for the filling.
+In a small mixing bowl, stir together the brown sugar, flour, and cinnamon.

-Add one tablespoon of the brown sugar filling to the center of one rectangle and spread out leaving a 1/2-inch border.
+Add 1-2 tablespoons of the brown sugar filling to the center of one rectangle and spread out leaving a 1/2-inch border.

 Place another square on top and use a fork to crimp the edges to prevent the filling from leaking out in the oven.